GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 * You can be a *member* of any number of group publishers.

 * You cannot change which group is linked to the group publisher account.
-* You still retain your personal publisher account and can publish from either your group or personal account.
+* You still retain your individual publisher account and can publish from either your group or individual account.

 ## Create a group publisher

 To create a group publisher, follow these steps:

+{% Aside %}
+If you haven't already done so, you may wish to create a private Google Group before you begin.
+{% endAside %}

 1. Sign in to the [Chrome Web Store developer console](https://chrome.google.com/webstore/devconsole) and go to the **Account** tab.

 1. Scroll down to the **Google group publishing** field: